DennisTockan/be-nc-news/README.md

 ---
 ## Seed local database:

-1. run the following code in the terminal to setup the initial database:
+1. Run the following code in the terminal to setup the initial database:
 ```
 npm run setup-dbs
 ```
-2. run the following code in the terminal to seed the database with the provided data:
+2. Run the following code in the terminal to seed the database with the provided data:
 ```
 npm run seed
 ```

-3. to seed the production database with data use:
+3. To seed the production database with data use:
 ```
 npm run seed-prod
 ```